John 1 – The Prologue

 “He was in the world, and though the world was made through him, the world did not recognize him.
 He came to that which was his own, but his own did not receive him.
 Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God— children born not of natural descent, nor of human decision or a husband’s will, but born of God.” – John 1:10-13 NIV

 The world that was made through him did not recognize him when he came.
-Those who receive him, on the other hand, is to get the right to become children of God, who are born of God; who hear Jesus’ voice and follow him (John 10:27).
+Those who receive him, on the other hand, get the right to become children of God, who are born of God; who hear Jesus’ voice and follow him (John 10:27).
 The world that did not recognize him when he came could not be the new creation in Christ, for those who belong to that creation recognize his voice and follow him.

 “He was in the world, and the world was made through him, yet the world knew him not.”
 (John 1:10).
 However, everyone in the New Creation will know him: